-The Syrian scholar Sheikh Mustafa Bugha commented on that hadith in his book Al-Wafi Fi Sharhil Arba’een An-Nawawiyyah, it is mentioned that ‘brother’ here is not limited to just fellow believers, but can be extended to all of humanity as well - ukhuwwah insaniyah (brotherhood in humanity).
+The Syrian scholar Sheikh Mustafa Bugha commented on this hadith in his book Al-Wafi Fi Sharhil Arba’een An-Nawawiyyah, it is mentioned that ‘brother’ here is not limited to just fellow believers, but can be extended to all of humanity as well, commonly refered to as Al-Ukhuwwah Al-Insaniyah (brotherhood in humanity).
 Hence, we must ensure that what we like for ourselves, we also do it for others.
 What we do not like for ourselves, we do not do it to others.
 The Prophet s.a.w emphasised that we should be good neighbours.
 He told us that, as believers, we should not usurp the rights of our neighbours and do things that may disturb and harm them.

 The Prophet s.a.w instructed us to look after one another and love the poor and needy.
-In a hadith, Rasulullah s.a.w. reminded us,
+In a hadith, Rasulullah s.a.w. reminded his wife Aisyah r.a,

 The Prophet s.a.w. taught us that indeed, a society that loves one another and takes care of each other is a society that is strong and cohesive.
 In a world where there is a proliferation of hate and enmity, as followers of Prophet Muhammad s.a.w, let us re-establish this golden rule as a basis of our relationship with others.